 Problem 1: Their goals are numerical.

-For plenty of recovery warriors who have previously been accustomed to setting body-based goals that are measurable by the size of their jeans or the number on the scale, it can be highly tempting to set similar numerical goals in recovery.
+Many recovery warriors have previously been accustomed to setting body-based goals that are measurable by the size of their jeans or the number on the scale.
+It can be highly tempting to set similar numerical goals in recovery.

 - I will get back to at least a size X.